 Establishing goals and processes

-Zawadi Bryant, whose company Night Lite Pediatrics was recently acquired by Mednax, says it’s important to understand your reason for seeking an acquisition deal before you begin any negotiations.
+Zawadi Bryant, whose former company Night Lite Pediatrics was acquired by Mednax, says it’s important to understand your reason for seeking an acquisition deal before you begin any negotiations.

-“Your 'why' will provide a reason to stay focused on the big picture and not get derailed by the small stuff,” said Bryant, who now serves as Mednax’s president of acute care pediatrics.
+“Your 'why' will provide a reason to stay focused on the big picture and not get derailed by the small stuff,” said Bryant who’s now a health equity advocate.
 “Don't dream about the month-long vacation on the French Riviera.
 If you need to walk away from the deal, your heart and mind won't be committed to popping champagne bottles.”

 She also noted that a small business seeking a buyer shouldn’t be completely dependent on the owner to make decisions.